paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 **Return value**: String containing an opaque value representing the operation.

+The JSON-RPC server must invoke the entry point of the runtime of the given block using the storage of the given block.

+**Note**: Calls are idempotent and never have any side effect.
+For example they can't be used to modify the storage of the chain.
+The only motivation for performing a call is to obtain the return value.

+The operation will continue even if the given block is unpinned while it is in progress.

 This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.

 **TODO**: in order to perform the runtime call, the implementation of this function will simply concatenate all the parameters (without any separator), so does it make sense for the JSON-RPC function to require to split them into an array?